-Lotteries are successful because they promote and market the idea that they are a money-making scheme.
-They trick you into believing that you are actually making money (via periodic, small payouts and regular massive payouts) when in fact they are money-making schemes.
+Lotteries are successful because they promote and market the idea—to the uneducated—that they generate income.
+They trick the poor and superstitious into believing that they are investing or making making money (via periodic, small payouts and regular massive payouts) when they are actually dumping it into the toilet.

+So who’s playing?
 The poor.
-The people who are making the absolute least, and need the money the most.
+The people who make the absolute least, and who need it the absolute most.

 - People have a choice in how to spend their money.
 If someone chooses to spend it on lottery tickets then that’s on them.
 And if their kids have less money or food or whatever as a result, that’s on the parents.